oracle-livelabs/security/data-safe/generate-alerts/generate-alerts.md

 7. From the drop-down list, one at a time, select the **User Creation/Modification** and **Failed Logins by Admin User** alert policies.

-8. Click **Apply Policy**.
+8. Click **Apply Policy** and wait until a message states that the policies are applied.
+Please don't close the panel until then.

-9. Expand the bottom section to view more information.
+9. When it becomes available, expand the bottom section to view more information.
 A green checkmark is displayed next to the statements that tell you the request to apply each policy is submitted.

     ![Apply and Enable Alert Policy To Target Databases dialog box](images/apply-and-enable-alert-policy-dialog-box.png "Apply and Enable Alert Policy To Target Databases dialog box")